 For instance, if you have an Italian restaurant and someone goes to Google and types ‘Italian food in Toledo, OH’, it would benefit you to be among the top results in the home page.
 People who hadn’t heard about you would give you a shot because of your location in the search.
 If you hadn’t worked on your local online presence then they wouldn’t see you as you probably would not come up as a relevant local search result for their query.

 Click to Read 6 Quick Tips About Local SEO

 Managing Your Online Reputation

 You constantly try to impress your customers to keep them coming back and referring their friends.
 Your reputation matters in the community you serve.
-The online landscape can also have a reputation for your business and it is quickly becoming just as important to manage.
+The online landscape can also have a reputation for your business and it is quickly becoming just as important to manage, and there are also other important things you need to manage such as employees and using software like paystub can help with this.
 Small things like having two different addresses listed online or bad reviews that a customer wrote without you knowing can have a huge effect on who can see your business, and what they think about you.